 (Source: WordPress Vulnerability Database)

-Sucuri released their hacked website threat report based on the sample comprised of 60,299 websites cleaned, more than 98 million SiteCheck scans and analysis of 170,827,313 attack attempts.
+Sucuri released its hacked website threat report based on the sample comprised of 60,299 websites cleaned, more than 98 million SiteCheck scans, and an analysis of 170,827,313 attack attempts.

 Of the total infections, 94% were on WordPress websites.
 Yet another reason why it’s crucial to prioritize WordPress security.